carpentries-incubator/pangenomics/_episodes/03-pangolin.md

 - "Identify the principal differences between PPanGGOLiN and other pangenome tools"
 - "Conduct a basic workflow with PPanGGOLiN"
 keypoints:
+-"PPanGGOLiN is a sotfware to create and manipulate prokaryotic pangenomes."
+-"PPanGGOLiN integrates protein-coding genes and their genomic neighborhood to build a graph."
+-"panRGP method predicts Regions of Genomic Plasticity which are grouped into insertion sites based on their conserved persistent flanking genes."
+-"PPanGGOLiN is designed to scale up to tens of thousand of geneomes, including whole genomes, metagenomes and single-cell annotated genomes."

 ---